 All that from a quick last minute “fuck it, let’s do it” decision.

-I met the owner of the hostel, who was a bit crazy to be honest, but we downed the whole bottle of vodka and talked shit before I vaguely remember going out and having a look around Amsterdam’s Red Light District.
-The rest of the night is a blur – honest!
+I met the owner of the hostel who was a bit crazy to be honest, but we downed the whole bottle of vodka and talked shit before I vaguely remember going out and having a look around Amsterdam.
+The rest of the night was a blur.

 One more short story on the fun of not knowing what to do and just going along with the flow.

-I recently visited the Arctic up in Svalbard, somewhere I had wanted to go for a long time, but was put off by the costs.
-I was up in Iceland in January, a pretty cold time to be around that part of the world, and figured if I’m getting cold I might as well try and keep the same vibe going.
+I visited the Arctic up in Svalbard, somewhere I had wanted to go for a long time, but was put off by the costs.
+I was up in Iceland in January which is a pretty cold time to be around that part of the world and figured if I’m getting cold I might as well try and keep the same vibe going.

-Within the few days there I had met some of his friends while out drinking and a girl offered me to stay with her.
+Within the few days there I had met some of his friends while out drinking and one offered for me to stay with them.
 So I ended up staying a few weeks in the Arctic in the middle of winter going dog-sledding, seeing the Northern Lights, ice caving, going drinking in some of the more surreal bars I have been to.